Caledonian Airways: Creation

-In November 1970, Caledonian merged with BUA.
+On 30 November 1970, Caledonian merged with BUA.
 Initially operating under the interim name Caledonian//BUA, the merged entity adopted the British Caledonian name as of September 1971.
 During the 1970s and '80s, British Caledonian became the UK's largest independent, international scheduled airline, with an extensive global route network serving over 40 destinations in around 25 countries on five continents.